Dungeons & Dragons organized play

-D&D Adventurers League (or simply Adventurers League for short) is the organized play association for the Dungeons & Dragons (D&D) roleplaying game which is officially administered by D&D's publisher, Wizards of the Coast.
-It was rebranded with the launch of D&D's 5th Edition in 2014.
-Prior to 2014, it was known as the Role Playing Game Association Network (RPGA Network, or simply RPGA).
-The organization was originally established by D&D's previous publisher, TSR, Inc., in 1980.
+The Dungeons & Dragons (D&D) fantasy role-playing game has had multiple official organized play associations and programs.
+The first association, Role Playing Game Association Network (RPGA Network, or simply RPGA), was launched by D&Ds previous publisher, TSR, Inc., in 1980.
+In 2014, the current D&D publisher Wizards of the Coast rebranded the association as D&D Adventurers League (or simply Adventurers League for short).
+This rebranding corresponded with the launch of D&Ds 5th Edition.
+In the 2020s, Wizards of the Coast released additional D&D organized play programs such as Legends of Greyhawk and Dungeons & Dragons Play Seasons.

 The RPGA initially focused on a tournament style of play with competitive events for TSR games such as Advanced Dungeons & Dragons (AD&D), Gamma World and Top Secret.
 In 1987, the RPGA launched its first living campaign where players at many locations could impact the storyline via their reported actions in campaign adventures.
 Various living campaigns were released for the different games administered by the RPGA.
 The Living City (1987–2004) campaign set in the Forgotten Realms was considered one of the most successful and by 1993, events for it surpassed the RPGA tournament style.
 Coinciding with the release of D&Ds 3rd Edition in 2000, the first edition published by Wizards of the Coast, the RPGA launched Living Greyhawk which became one of the largest campaigns and ran until 2008.

-In 2010, during the D&D's 4th Edition era, the RPGA introduced the D&D Encounters program which was intended as the D&D equivalent of Wizards of the Coast's Friday Night Magic program.
+In 2010, during the D&Ds 4th Edition era, the RPGA introduced the D&D Encounters program which was intended as the D&D equivalent of Wizards of the Coast's Friday Night Magic program.
 This program ran alongside the Living Forgotten Realms (2008–2014) campaign.
-In 2014, the D&D Adventurers League divided organized play between the D&D Encounters and the D&D Expeditions programs for D&D's 5th Edition.
+In 2014, the Adventurers League divided organized play between the D&D Encounters and the D&D Expeditions programs for D&Ds 5th Edition.
 In 2016, these programs were retired.
-The D&D Adventurers League has since released various other organized play programs themed around different campaign settings and ongoing storylines.
+The Adventurers League has since released various other organized play programs themed around different campaign settings and ongoing storylines.
 Many of these programs featured seasonal storylines which corresponded thematically with the hardcover adventure modules published by Wizards of the Coast.
 Additionally, the design of both the D&D Expeditions program and the Masters Campaign program were influenced by the living campaigns style of play.

-In 2024, Wizards of the Coast launched Legends of Greyhawk as their new organized play campaign with separate rules from the standard D&D Adventurers League program.
+In 2024, Wizards of the Coast launched Legends of Greyhawk as their new organized play campaign with separate rules from the standard Adventurers League program.
+Legends of Greyhawk started as a convention play format but was announced as the official secondary play program for Wizards Play Network (WPN) stores in April 2026.
+That month, Wizards of the Coast also announced Dungeons & Dragons Play Seasons for organized play at WPN stores which correspond with Dungeons & Dragons seasonal releases as well as the return of D&D Encounters as part of seasonal play.
+These programs run alongside but separately from Adventurers League.